Ireland · E-Methanol · Maritime Fuel

 A long-term private-wire or corporate PPA with an Irish wind developer delivers competitive renewable power to a >150 MW electrolyser — the project's dominant cost driver and RFNBO qualification anchor.

-→Biogenic CO₂ from Ireland's dairy processing and distilling industries — currently vented to atmosphere — is captured and purified on-site.
-Co-location with these sources minimises transport costs and meets RFNBO criteria.
+→Biogenic CO₂ from Ireland's dairy processing and distilling industries — currently vented to atmosphere — is captured, purified, and transported by pipeline and road tanker to Ringaskiddy.
+Primary supply relationships with Munster producers are in active development.

 →Green hydrogen and captured CO₂ are combined in a proven catalytic methanol synthesis loop using established commercial technology to produce 100,000 tonnes per year of RFNBO-compliant e-methanol for bunkering.